piouson/kubernetes-bootcamp/README.md

 ## Learning Outcomes

+This bootcamp covers the [Certified Kubernetes Application Developer (CKAD)](https://training.linuxfoundation.org/certification/certified-kubernetes-application-developer-ckad/) exam curriculum plus more.
 In summary, you will be learning cloud application development, which is a modern approach to building and running software applications that exploits the flexibility, scalability, and resilience of cloud computing.
 Some highlights include:

 - proficiency working on the command-line
 - proficiency working with containers